Scholarships Available

 - Students can be pursuing trade school, an associate degree, or a four year college degree

-One non-renewable award of $500 to a Newaygo High School graduate.
+To be awarded to a Newaygo High School graduate

 - Demonstrated financial need and lack of alternate resources